lisefrac/redtrilliumgardens.com/content/posts/native-plants/agalinis-tenuifolia/index.md

 {{< figure src="images/agalinis-tenuifolia-ltf-lunenburg.jpg" link="images/agalinis-tenuifolia-ltf-lunenburg.jpg" title="This specimen I found in Lunenburg, along a path leading to a power line clearcut." alt="Photo of a small, pink and red flower, born singly, with five petals fused into a tube; it also has slender, spear-like leaves" attr="Photo by Lise Fracalossi, August 2019, Large Town Forest, Lunenburg, MA">}}

-In conclusion: I love this little vampiric guy, adding a splash of pink at a time of year when flower are beginning to die back.
+In conclusion: I love this little vampiric guy, adding a splash of pink at a time of year when flowers are beginning to die back.
 Despite the YOLO germination code, I hope that I get a few plants out of it, if only for myself.

 ___